Hellismannaleið - 3-day trek

 15 km

-The trek starts along the banks of the Ytri Rangá and goes up and down some adjacent valleys.
-In the first valley I came by a river that had to be waded.
-After a beautiful waterfall (Rangárbotnar), the landscape soon started to become less vegetated and the soil lose.
-It was really pretty to walk over the light-coloured pumice of Hekla.
-At the source of the Ytri Rangá, I filled up my water bottle, as I would not encounter water until the hut at Áfangagil.
-From there, the trail went by a huge lava field, after which it crossed the road to Landmannalaugar (F225).
-To reach the hut/campsite the track climbed over a last hill (~70 m) and the hut only appeared at the last moment.
+At the source of the Ytri Rangá, I filled my water bottle, as I wouldn’t encounter any more water until the hut at Áfangagil.
+From there, the trail passed a huge lava field and then crossed the road to Landmannalaugar (F225).
+To reach the hut and campsite, the track climbed one final hill (approximately 70 m), and the hut only came into view at the very last moment.

 Day 2